Can an Anti-de Sitter Vacuum in the Dark Energy Sector Explain JWST High-Redshift Galaxy and Reionization Observations?: Theoretical Formalism

-In \fig{fig:HMF_for_nCC}, we show the impact of increasingly negative values of the cosmological constant in the dark energy sector (alongside an evolving CPL component having fiducial values of $w_0 = -1.05$ and $w_a = 0.7$) on the halo mass function at $z > 6$.
-As previously discussed, a more negative cosmological constant necessitates a proportionally higher energy density in the evolving CPL component ($\Omega_\phi$), which in turn further enhances the growth factor at earlier times, ultimately leading to a pronounced boost in the halo mass function.
-In the cosmological models chosen for illustration in \fig{fig:HMF_for_nCC}, we find that the abundance of dark matter halos of a fixed mass compared to the $\Lambda$CDM model systematically increases as one moves towards higher redshifts.
+In \fig{fig:HMF_for_nCC}, we show the impact of increasingly negative values of the cosmological constant in the dark energy sector (alongside an evolving scalar field component having fiducial values of $w_0 = -1.05$ and $w_a = 0.7$) on the halo mass function at $z > 6$.
+As previously discussed, a more negative cosmological constant necessitates a proportionally higher energy density in the evolving scalar field component ($\Omega_\phi$), which in turn further enhances the growth factor at earlier times, ultimately leading to a pronounced boost in the halo mass function.
+In the cosmological models chosen for illustration in \fig{fig:HMF_for_nCC}, we find that the abundance of dark matter haloes of a fixed mass compared to the $\Lambda$CDM model systematically increases as one moves towards higher redshifts.

+Having outlined the underlying cosmological framework, we now turn to describing the astrophysical modelling of UV-bright galaxies that form within these dark matter haloes in the next subsection.